filakhtov/gentoo-use-docs/dev-libs/libpcre2.md

 This flag can be safely disabled.

-### recursion-limit
-Pass the `--with-match-limit-depth=8192` option (instead of `MATCH_LIMIT`) to the configure script.
-Normally, recursive matching is done up until the maximum amount of stack (or heap) is used.
-Enabling this option will limit recursion to `8192` calls.

-This option should normally be enabled to cut execution early and save resources unless there is a specific need to deal with a recursive pattern matching that can hit this limit.

 ### split-usr
 If the flag is enabled some of the produced libraries will be installed into the `/lib` directory, instead of the `/usr/lib` directory, so that they are available during the early boot when the `/usr` partition is not yet mounted.